 The town has a backdrop of hills with a lovely trail called the ‘Sentier des Crêtes’.
 It’s a ridge walk that gives fantastic views of the bay and an aerial view of the town.
 You can walk up and back just for the view, or set out on a longer walk.
 There is a big loop, or a shortened version to choose from.
 Depending on the time of year, the maquis at this altitude offers a host of plants, strawberry trees, wild myrtle, garlic, orchids, bright yellow broom and heather.

-We give you a lift to the start of your walk in the Scala di Santa Regina.
+We give you a lift to the train station where you will catch a scenic train to Corte and then a taxi to the start of your walk in the Scala di Santa Regina.
 This trail is of great historical importance, it’s the age old path that was used by shepherds leading their herds in and out of the Niolu valley.
 It leads up through a décor of granite cliffs along a superb balcony path to a small Genoese bridge, a lovely place to take a rest, have something to eat and why not a swim.
 The views open up and you continue on through a very different landscape, the granite cliffs have given way to old chestnut groves and rolling forest hills.
 You walk down towards the lake in the base of the valley towards the village of Calacuccia.
-On the outskirts of the village is the Hotel Acquaviva.
-You will be looked after in simple style and can expect some fine cooking at a local restaurant, using the very best seasonal and local produce.

 Walking from Calacuccia, you cross the village of Albertacce.
 Taking a path from the village outskirts, you will pass by an old chestnut mill and cross a Genoese bridge, following a trail that winds its way up through a wonderful forest.
 You will be able to see Calasima across the valley, the highest village on the island.
 For most of the walk, you will be flanking the mountain side, staying more or less on the level and enjoying startling views across the Niolu valley and back down to the lake you have just left behind.
 Depending on the month, the vegetation always has something special to offer.
 A forest path leads uphill towards the Col de Vergio.